eric38383/react-progress-circle/README.md

         color={'green'} //Color of the circle stroke
         progress={20} //Number between 0 and 100
         start={0} // Where the progress circle will start.
 0 will start at 90deg clockwise from the top strokeWidth={20} //width of the circle strokes.
-Stroke width must be at least half of size opacity={0.4} //a number between 0 and 1.
-The background opacity of the color. time={0.4} //in seconds, for progress transition
+Stroke width must be no more than half the size of the circle. opacity={0.4} //a number between 0 and 0.9.
+The background opacity of the color.
+An opacity of more than 0.7 may not be noticable to the human eye time={0.4} //in seconds, for progress transition
         timingFunction={'linear'} //linear, ease in, ease-out, east-in-out, step-start, step-end />